 Alongside his performing career, in 2004 he founded the Company Sebastien Perrault, presenting Né(e)(s) hermaphrodite(s).
 Subsequently, he created L’Ardent (2004), La dépouille de Narcisse (2005), Felles (2007).
 In 2010 he devised and performed Cain in the Festival Temps d’Aimer in Biarritz.
 In May 2016, following the workshops at the MPAA Paris he creates the piece À l’oeil nu for 19 amateur dancers.

-He is invited to create Le vaste enclos des songes for the Ballet de l’Opéra National du Rhin.
-The 1st show will take place in June 2017.
+He was invited to create Le vaste enclos des songes for the Ballet de l’Opéra National du Rhin.
+The 1st show took place in June 2017.